Optical probes of two-component pairing states in transition metal dichalcogenides: Discussion

+Our quantitative outlook indicates that chiral $E'$ order in H-TaS$_2$ should produce Kerr rotations of $\theta_K\!\sim\!10^{-5}$ rad for realistic gap sizes, well within the sensitivity of modern Sagnac interferometry\cite{Kapitulnik2006,Kapitulnik2009}.
+Additionally, the nematic $E'$ state yields a relative diagonal anisotropy $\mathrm{Re}(\sigma_{xx}-\sigma_{yy})/\sigma_{xx}\sim10^{-5}$ without a Hall response, well within current experimental limits, enabling an optical symmetry diagnostic using polarization-resolved reflectivity.
+Likely, the experimental feasibility of the optical responses discussed here extends to other TMDs with superconducting gaps in the order of meV.

-In summary, we expect our work will help establish whether unconventional superconductivity in different TMD platforms is due to $E'$ pairing, taking advantage of the multiorbital nature of their band structure with large Ising SOC which leads to unique optical conductivity signatures.
+In summary, our results chart a concrete experimental pathway to help establish whether unconventional superconductivity in different TMD platforms is due to $E'$ pairing: use linear optics to distinguish nematic versus chiral $E'$ order, and quantify chiral TRSB via Kerr rotation.